Frequently Asked Questions

 I define the afrofuture as a consciousness of fugivity, a refusal of modernity and coloniality while inviting us to be in right relationship with nature, each other, and ourselves.
 Afrofuturism centers on justice-oriented experimentation, which stimulates the non-linear "beyond" space.

-Who is Dinkinesh?
-And what is the Dinkinesh Method?
+What is the Dinkinesh Method?

 Dinkinesh is the Amharic name of remains found in the Afar Triangle region in Ethiopia.
 They are 3.5 million years old.
 Dinkinesh means “you are marvelous.”
 Born in the abundance of Africa, we know of her as Lucy in the West.
 We chose Dinkinesh to be the symbol of our great mother that we share globally.
 Dinkinesh symbolically emphasizes how our liberations are tied.